rustiri/World_Weather_Analysis/README.md

 # World Weather Analysis with Python APIs
 The purpose of this project is to create an app to analyze weather data on specific cities based on a customer's travel preference.
 By using Google Map Direction, customer can also see the travel route between the four cities.
-The software used in this project were Matplotlib, Jupyter Notebook, OpenWeatherMap API and Google’s Map API
+The software used in this project were Matplotlib, Jupyter Notebook, OpenWeatherMap API and Google’s Map API.

 ## Overview of Project
 Analysis, visualization, and statistical skills by retrieving and analyzing weather data for a hypothetical travel company, PlanMyTrip.